Apps | Sayv Ilahsiav

 Mock-first validation

-The entire interaction flow was built against mock data before touching any device API.
-This was deliberate: validate the UX independent of platform complexity.
+I built the entire interaction flow against mock data before touching any device API.
+This was intentionally done to validate the UX independent of platform complexity.
 When real-data problems emerged later, they were integration problems, not design problems.
 The interaction model was already proven.

-One non-negotiable carried through: privacy-first.
+One thing was clear and non-negotiable: privacy-first.
 All media processing happens on-device.
 No cloud uploads, no external APIs.

 The performance breakthrough

-After a seven-month pause (see §07), I returned and immediately tested on my own 9,000-item gallery.
+Following the seven-month break (§07), I came back to test on my own collection of 9,000 photos.
 Opening the album list took 2–5 seconds.
-That broke the “start cleaning right away” promise from the very first design brief.
+That clearly broke the “start cleaning right away” promise from my very first design brief.

-Root cause was architectural — the app was loading every media item for every album upfront, including synchronous file I/O on the main thread.
-The fix was a lightweight AlbumSummary model for the list view, with full items loaded on demand when a user enters an album.
+The problem stemmed from the architecture: The app fetched all media assets for every album, doing synchronous disk I/O on the UI thread.
+The solution was a light-weight AlbumSummary model for the album list view, with the full item loaded only when a user entered an album.
 Later, a persistent JSON cache took the same principle further.

 Album list load